Tee-Mureithi/password-locker/readme.md

 # Python password manager

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli)
+This project was generated with python3.8

 # DESCRIPTION

-An angular app to search for profiles and repos on github.
-It consumes the github api.
-A user enters the site, searches for the desired username in the search box and results are displayed.
-The user can view the repositories if any by tabbing on the repositories section.
+A python app that allows the user to save passwords that belong to their various accounts eg email,instagram and facebook

 ## User Story
-- User can search User
+- User can create password

+- Users can store existing account credentials

-- Users can view Github User details.
+- Users can create new account credentials in the application

-- Users can see repositories.
+- Users can view various account credentials and their passowrds

-- Users can access github account through image link
+- Users can delete a credentials account that they no longer need in the application

 # Prerequisites